jadianes/data-science-your-way/data-frames/EDA.md

     'Swaziland'
 ```

-There are many more findings Wikipedia that we can confirm with these or other datasets from Gapmind world.
+There are many more findings Wikipedia that we can confirm with these or other datasets from Gapminder world.
 For example, TB and HIV are frequently associated, together with poverty levels.
-It would be interesting to joind datasets and explore tendencies in each of them.
+It would be interesting to join datasets and explore tendencies in each of them.
 We challenge the reader to give them a try and share with us their findings.

 ### Other web pages to explore